three-ball/self-learning/aws-101/README.md

 ### Provision AWS Resources

 There are 03 ways to provision AWS resources:
-- **AWS Management Console**: A web-based interface that you can use to manage your AWS resources.
+- **AWS Management Console** - Using password and MFA: A web-based interface that you can use to manage your AWS resources.
-- **AWS Command Line Interface (CLI)**: A command-line tool that allows you to interact with AWS services using commands in your command shell.
+- **AWS Command Line Interface (CLI)** - Using Access Key: A command-line tool that allows you to interact with AWS services using commands in your command shell.
-- **AWS Software Development Kits (SDKs)**: SDKs are available in multiple programming languages.
+- **AWS Software Development Kits (SDKs)** - Using Access Key: SDKs are available in multiple programming languages.
 You can use the SDKs to interact with AWS services using your preferred programming language.

 #### AWS Elastic Beanstalk